andreoli/fulltrace/README.md

 `$ ./full-trace.sh -u -- <executable_name> [executable_arguments]`
 This next command line will trace the execution of a program **using an already generated set of userspace probes**.
 `$ ./full-trace.sh -to -- <executable_name> [executable_arguments]`

+To avoid this time-expensive task, the user may also want to save the generated uprobes to a file and afterwards re-load them.
+This can be obtained by using the `-s` and `-l` options.
+Use the following command line to **save uprobes to a file**; in this example, the uprobes will be saved to the `saved.uprobes` file.
+Note that the `-s` option also forces the creation of a new set of uprobes.
+The `-s` option may also be used in conjunction with other options (this simple example won't specify other actions).
+`$ ./full-trace.sh -s saved.uprobes -- <executable_name> [executable_arguments]`
+This next command line will, on the contrary, **load uprobes from a file**.
+If the specified file does not exist, fulltrace will force the generation of a new uprobes set with a warning, therefore however allowing the user to complete other tasks, if specified; this example shows the usage of the `-l` option (loading uprobes from the `saved.uprobes` file) along with the `-t` (tracing) and `-o` (output decoding) options.
+`$ ./full-trace.sh -l saved.uprobes -to -- <executable_name> [executable_arguments]`

 By default, the total amount of memory assigned to the ftrace subsystem as a tracing buffer is 1/4 of the currently available memory.
 To change this behavior, the user may use the `-b` option.
 Use the following command line to **specify the per-CPU tracing buffer** to be assigned to the ftrace subsystem.
 In this example, a buffer of 1MB will be assigned to each CPU.
 Note that the value is expressed in KB (1MB = 1024 KB).